Skip to main content

 The SMB Approach (Under $10M)

-If you are under $10M in annual volume, you do not need a formal evaluation process.
+Under $10M in annual volume, you don't need a formal evaluation process.
 You need to answer three questions:

 1. What specific problem am I solving?
 (Not "fraud" in general.
 Be specific: chargebacks approaching 0.65%?
 Card testing attacks?
 High false positive rate?)